j-labbe/task-trak/README.md

 Additionally, I had never used the Airtable or Auth0 API.
 As with any new API, extensive reading through documentation is required.
 I have (and still am) referring to documentation to ensure I'm implementing the features I need properly.

+One recurring issue was state management.
+After a few different tests, I decided upon using MobX for state management.
+Less boilerplate and easier to setup.
+It works great for now.

 ## ✅ How I Tackled Those Challenges
 I alluded to this in the previous section, but to expand, extensive reading and trial-and-error were just two of the many methods I used to tackle the many challenges I faced and currently am facing with this project.
 One thing remains constant, however, and that is my mindset.
 I describe myself as someone who understands learning never stops.
 I believe that is a fundamental mindset to have because it prevents you from blinding yourself by thinking "you know everything".
 I never stop trying to learn and I always do my best to make sure features work how they're supposed to (and are written well).